Christmas

 with a collar and tie and white canvas shoes that seemed at odds with

-the look.
-But before he could take in anything else all his senses were
+the rest of the outfit.
+But before he could take in anything else all

-enveloped by Rose’s sudden hysterical scream.
-He knew she wasn’t
+his senses were enveloped by Rose’s sudden hysterical scream.
+He

-somebody who screamed for no reason and he turned to her immediately.
+knew she wasn’t somebody who screamed for no reason and he turned

-“Get him out of here,” she screamed through tear-filled eyes.
+“Get him out of here,” she cried through tear-filled eyes.

 “Get him away from me.
 Doctor… don’t let him…